-Civil forfeiture—where the government can take and sell your property without ever charging you with a crime, let alone convicting you of one—is one of the greatest threats to property rights in the nation.
-To make matters worse, such forfeitures often fund law enforcement officials’ budgets, giving them a direct financial incentive to abuse this power.
-Unfortunately, law enforcement agencies frequently fail to disclose what they seize or how they use forfeiture proceeds.
-This lack of accountability to state legislators and the public only makes a bad problem worse.
+Civil forfeiture—where the government can take and keep your property without ever charging you with a crime, let alone convicting you of one—is one of the greatest threats to property rights in the nation.
+Such forfeitures often supplements the budgets of police, sheriff and prosecutors’ offices, giving them a direct financial incentive to abuse this power.

-State legislators must stand up for property rights and demand better accountability.
-IJ’s Model Seizure and Forfeiture Reporting Act provides legislators with the information necessary for basic oversight of members of the executive branch—law enforcement agencies—who seize and forfeit private property under state and federal forfeiture laws.
+State legislators should demand transparency.
+IJ’s Model Seizure and Forfeiture Reporting Act is the first step.
+It provides legislators with the information necessary to check members of the executive branch who seize and forfeit property.

 For more information about how your state laws fare, check out IJ’s report, Forfeiture Transparency & Accountability: State-by-State and Federal Report Cards.